RohitP0311/asic-design-class/README.md

 # Task 4: To Identify RISC-V Instruction type and find 32 bit pattern

-* In the RISCV, There are four core instruction formats: R, I, S, B,J & U. Instructions must be aligned on a four-byte boundary memory.
+* In the RISCV, There are four core instruction formats: R, I, S, B, J & U. Instructions must be aligned on a four-byte boundary memory.

 **What are the instruction sets in RISCV?**